-The scope of VoICE
+The VoICE Compendium

 About the International Vaccine Access Center at Johns Hopkins University, Bloomberg School of Public Health

 Founded in 2009, The International Vaccine Access Center (IVAC) at the Johns Hopkins Bloomberg School of Public Health accelerates equitable access to vaccines through the generation, synthesis, and use of evidence to inform decision-making and action.

 - We generate, synthesize, and interpret evidence that supports informed vaccine policy decisions.

 - We provide technical assistance for policy-making that increases vaccine equity and coverage, bolsters new introduction decisions and processes, optimizes vaccine use, and advances sustainable vaccine financing.

 - We strengthen efforts to enable equitable access to vaccines, amplify political will, and measure impact to ensure program accountability and sustainability.